jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/main.md

   (e.g., use "reattacks" all the time and not sometimes "re-attacks").

-* **GM07:** We *must not* close any block of text of the subsections and pages with *goodbye* or any similar expression
+* **GM07:** We *must not* close any block of text of the sections and pages with *goodbye* or any similar expression
   (it is different in blog posts).